leodevbro/gmail-mbox-stats/README.md

 * ko-fi.com/leodevbro
 ```

-- Also, there will be a new folder named "mboxStats" with current local datetime, <br />
+- Also, there will be a new folder named "mailStats" with current local datetime, <br />
-  like this: `mboxStats_2024-03-14_16-52-06`<br />
+  like this: `mailStats_2024-03-14_16-52-06`<br />
   in the same folder where the MBOX file is located.<br />

-- In the 'mboxStats' folder, there will be `generalStats.csv` file.
+- In the 'mailStats' folder, there will be `generalStats.csv` file.
 If you import it in Google Sheets it will like this:

 <br />